 Cut away plastic and peat pots; roll burlap and wire baskets back into the hole, cutting as much of the excess away as possible.
 If you can remove the wire basket without disturbing the root ball, do it.
-If roots have been circling around in the container, cut them and fluff them out so they do not continue growing in a circle inside the hole becoming girdling roots later in the life of the tree.
+If roots have been circling around in the container, cut them and fluff them out so they do not continue growing in a circle inside the hole becoming girdling roots later.